george-hawkins/arf-drone/README.md

 Connecting the telemetry output of the flight controller to the receiver is optional - the receiver simply forwards the telemetry information to the receiver which can then display it to the user on its small LCD screen.

-Note: the FUL-1 is not a special purpose component, it's a completely generic and many other manufacturers produce something similar - it just performs the task of converting TTL to RS232 (see [here](https://www.sparkfun.com/tutorials/215) for more information), something that's needed in many situations.
+Note: the FUL-1 is not a special purpose component, it's completely generic and many other manufacturers produce something similar - it just performs the task of converting TTL to RS232 (see [here](https://www.sparkfun.com/tutorials/215) for more information), something that's needed in many situations.

 Telemetry kit
 -------------